kaist-plrg/spectec-core/documentation/Intro.md

 ;; 4-aux.spectec
 dec $lookup_<K, V>(map<K, V>, K) : V?

+;; Case 1: map is empty
 def $lookup_<K, V>(eps, K) = eps
+;; Case 2: key is at the head
 def $lookup_<K, V>((K_h -> V_h)::(K_t -> V_t)*, K) = V_h
-  -- if K_h = K_query
+  -- if K_h = K
-def $lookup_<K, V>((K_h -> V_h)::(K_t -> V_t)*, K)
+;; Case 3: key is not at the head def $lookup_<K, V>((K_h -> V_h)::(K_t -> V_t)*, K)
   = $lookup_<K, V>((K_t -> V_t)*, K)
   -- otherwise

 def $lookup_context(context, id) = $lookup_<id, type>(context, id)
 def $lookup_env(env, id) = $lookup_<id, value>(env, id)
 ```

 We declare a generic `$lookup_` that takes a map from `K` to `V` and optionally returns a `V`.
 Next, we provide the definitions.
 Like relations and rules, each function definition is also a single control flow from input to output.
 Therefore, multiple definition are needed to define the function completely.
 The IL interpreter tries each of the definition *in the order they are written*.
-Thus, a rule of thumb is that functions on inductive types (recursively defined syntax or iterators) follow this general pattern: start from the base case and inductively build to general ones.
+A rule of thumb here is that functions on inductive types (recursively defined syntax or iterators) follow this general pattern: start from the base case and inductively build to general ones.
 That is exactly what happens here - we start with the easiest case of all: the empty list. `eps` stands for the greek letter epsilon (ε) which is often used to denote empty syntax.
 In SpecTec, `eps` can be used for empty iterators; i.e. empty lists and empty option types.
 So any lookup on an empty list would return None.
+We then define another base case.
+Lists are either empty (`eps`), or can be deconstructed into the *head* element and *tail* list (`x_h::x_t*`).
+Since we already handled the empty case, we can now deconstruct the map into head and tail, each denoted by the pair syntax.
+Case 2 here is where the key we're searching for (`K`) is at the head(`K_h`), for which we return the value (`V_h`).
+Case 3 is the inductive case.
+When the key is *not* at the head, we simply call lookup with the same key on the tail.
+This recursively completes the definition; if the tail is empty we go to Case 1, if the key was at position 2 we go to Case 2, and if we still fail to find the key we return to Case 3 with a smaller list.
+Notice the usage of `-- otherwise` here, known as the *else premise*.
+Else premises negate all premises from the previous rule; here it negates `-- if K_h = K` becoming `-- if K_h =/= K`.
+In terms of the backtracking interpreter, it is a no-op; however else premises can help make it visually explicit that a function or relation has been fully defined.
+Finally, we specialize the generic `$lookup_` with type parameters to get `$lookup_context` and `$lookup_env` which we used in typing and evaluation.
+The trailing `_` in `$lookup_` is to denote that the function is generic, thus incomplete.
+We discourage the use of generic functions in bodies of rules, as the presence of type parameters can be confusing when they are mixed with variables of the same type.

+### Language 2: Language With Mutable Variables [TODO]
+So far we have defined the full static and dynamic semantics of a relatively small language.
+We now extend this language with a new feature: mutation.